vcvpaiva/LuizCarlosPereira/ValeriadePaiva/meetings.md

 Meetings organized to cover the breadth of intuitionistic modal logics and applications, especially to computing and modal type theory.
 I was involved in organizing all, but the [first IMLA](https://docs.google.com/document/d/19uzF7Ld2J63UGeiHUe6n7QEPwCqN19N1ucz3VXZUHa0/edit?tab=t.0) in 1999.

 We can read why I think this is important in the blog posts: [Why Constructive Modal Logics?](https://logic-forall.blogspot.com/2012/09/why-constructive-modal-logics.html) and [Wayback Machine, I love you!
-IMLA 1999 ](https://logic-forall.blogspot.com/2012/10/wayback-machine-i-love-you-imla-1999.html)
+IMLA 1999 ](https://logic-forall.blogspot.com/2012/10/wayback-machine-i-love-you-imla-1999.html).
+Here are some descriptions of the workshops and their published results.

 * **Proceedings of the 8th Workshop on Intuitionistic Modal Logic and Applications IMLA (2017)** special issue of Journal of Applied Logics, eds.
 Valeria de Paiva and Sergei Artemov